aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-move-module.md

 Move allows for inline tests, so we add `get_message` to make retrieving the `message` convenient and a test function `sender_can_set_message` to validate an end-to-end flow.
 This can be validated by running `cargo test`.
 There is another test under `sources/HelloBlockchainTest.move` that demonstrates another method for writing tests.

+Tests are initiated with the command `move package test`.

 Note: `sender_can_set_message` is a `script` function in order to call the `script` function `set_message`.

 ```rust